 “Welcome back to Covet, Izu, Nkechi,” she said with calm.
 “Junior partner is a generous offer for two slithering snakes.
 Please, don’t hesitate to keep to your nature by biting the hand that has fed you so generously.
 That is if you both don’t use your genitals to screw away your positions here.”

 Her eyes gave Andre a brief stab as she began to walk away.

 “We’re here to stay,” Nkechi uttered.
 Toni stopped.
 “At least, I’m sure of myself.
 I don’t intend to go away soon.”

 Toni took a step back and angled her head at her.
 “And I don’t intend to let you have Mark’s kids.
-I have already begun the legal process of adopting them.”
+I’ve already begun the legal process of adopting them.”

 “You don’t have any right to.
 They are my children.
 I’m their mother.”